Student Health Services at Moffitt Health Center

 Faculty, staff and students who are made aware of close contact exposure, should follow the guidelines presented below.

-Asymptomatic individuals who have a known close contact exposure to COVID-19 and live on-campus should quarantine in residence hall room or on-campus housing for 14 days (See Appendix A: Housing and Residence Life Isolation Plan).
+Asymptomatic individuals who have a known close contact exposure to COVID-19 and live on-campus should notify Housing and Residence Life staff and begin quarantine for 10.
+(See Appendix A: Housing and Residence Life Isolation Plan).
 Individuals should contact Moffitt Health Center or primary care provider to discuss the exposure in order to set up an appointment for testing.

 Employees must notify their direct supervisor, then Human Resources in order to keep the supervisor informed and aware of the employee’s return to work.